 2. What do you teach?

 In broad terms, I teach knitting and crochet.
 Specifically, I teach basic techniques of casting on, knit/purl or crochet.
-More importantly, I also go into custom fitting - you'll learn how to read schematics and how to adapt/modify to suit your own body better.
+More importantly, I also go into custom fitting - you'll learn how to read schematics and how to adapt/modify to suit your own body or your intended recipients better.

 3. I am a beginner.
 What projects can I start with?